HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ### Runtime

-As of {Date}, this notebook takes ~{N}s to run to completion on Fornax using the ‘Default Astrophysics' image and the ‘{name: size}’ server with NGB RAM/ NCPU.
+As of {Date}, this notebook takes ~{N}s to run to completion on Fornax using the 'Default Astrophysics' image and the ‘{name: size}’ server with NGB RAM/ NCPU.

 ## Imports